-Calculated using the projected number of residential lots and one elementary school.
+Calculated using the projected number of residential lots.

 Calculated using the current number of routes in FY20 and FY21.
-The proposed annexation area will make up an estimated 16% of a current route.
-In FY22, an additional route may be needed, and the proposed annexation area will make up 16% of the new route.
+The proposed annexation area would make up an estimated 11% of a current route.
+In FY22, an additional route may be needed, and the proposed annexation area will make up 11% of the new route.